russellwpatterson/russellpatterson.com/content/about/index.md

 * Legislative workflow application suite using Python, Django, and Linux.
 * Modernization of an insurance company's core business application into .NET from VB6.
 * Azure migration project for a state agency with over 100 .NET-based applications.
+* Insurance policy system for an insurance startup, focusing mainly on onboarding of new markets, using Ruby on Rails, React, and AWS.
+* Modernization of outdated Python 2.7/Django 1.8 legislative application suite onto modern Python 3.11 and Django 4.2.
+* Rearchitecture of legislative data services to provide maximum uptime and speed using Redis and Django REST Framework.

 Some of my personal projects include:

 * A PC-based Alarm clock, using C#, Windows Forms, and DirectSound.
 * A database library for managing lookup values, using C#, and SQL Server.

 I'm married to a wonderful woman who teaches English at a local high school, and I have three cats (Avery, Polly, and Daisy) and a dog (Lilly).
+In 2022, we welcomed a baby boy who has been an incredible addition to our lives.
 When I'm not writing code, I enjoy reading, running, playing some video games, listening to music, and watching TV.